brianhouse/art_and_code/NEXT.md

 /

 so now with screensaver/time in and interface in too, next step would be to replace IF with screen-based recombination (and put it after glitch), or just keep it. can decide next time.

+/

+could there be prompt based drawing in processing? like, draw a circle or a square? thinking of how to cover ifs and functions without doing the IF unit. maybe it's just animation.

+OR I cut glitch. it can't be built upon.

+emergence is awesome and I want to spend more time on it interface is awesome, too, I think animation really kind of worked

+if a text-oriented one can be shorter than IF, that works. would that come after animation?